Abiraterone Acetate (Zytiga®)

 How to Take Abiraterone Acetate

 Abiraterone acetate is given as multiple tablets that should be taken once a day, on an empty stomach.
-No food should be eaten 2 hours before and one hour after taking the medication.
+You should take this medication at least one hour before or at least two hours after eating.
 Swallow the tablets whole with water; do not chew, break or crush them.
 If you are having trouble swallowing the tablets, you should contact your pharmacist or care provider.
 If you forget to take a dose, take your next dose at the regularly scheduled time.
 Do not take an extra dose to make up for the missed dose.
 If you miss more than one daily dose you should contact your care team.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.
 This medication is also taken with prednisone (a steroid), be sure you take this medication as prescribed.